Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 Enable as needed: Door Unlocked/Locked/Door Opened/Door Left Unlocked.
 6. With the above settings, notifications will be sent to your smartphone when Lock is locked, unlocked, or left unlocked.

-7.

-If you have any questions, please contact us via SwitchBot App -> Profile -> Support ->Feedback.

- 8.

-SwitchBot Hub Products: SwitchBot Hub Mini, SwitchBot Hub 2, SwitchBot Hub Mini Matter Enabled
+7. SwitchBot Hub Products: SwitchBot Hub Mini, SwitchBot Hub 2, SwitchBot Hub Mini Matter Enabled

 ---